1.0 Introduction

 Total number of Azure and AWS connections in your Fortanix Key Insight account.

-Total number of vulnerable accounts and subscriptions in the cloud connections.
+Total number of Vulnerable accounts and subscriptions in the cloud connections.

-Total number of vulnerable regions in the cloud connections.
+Total number of Vulnerable regions in the cloud connections.

-Total number of vulnerable keys in the cloud connections.
+Total number of Vulnerable keys in the cloud connections.

 On-Premises Connections: This section displays the following: